How insurance concepts can help build support for managing risk

 Different types of science

-Many wonder why it seems so difficult to get a consensus on climate action given the nearly unanimous opinion of the scientific community on the general causes and effects of emissions on the climate.
+Many wonders why it seems so difficult to get a consensus on climate action given the nearly unanimous opinion of the scientific community on the general causes and effects of emissions on the climate.
 Part of the answer lies in the type of science one focuses on.
-While the climate science may be clear, the economic and political science is more complicated.
+While climate science may be clear, economic and political science is more complicated.
 When considering how different types of science look at climate risk, it helps to think about it in terms of timing and uncertainty, two issues the insurance community is well versed in.

 The TCFD framework

 The Task Force on Climate-related Financial Disclosures (TCFD) groups climate risk into three broad categories, physical, transition, and litigation.